mindspore-ai/models/research/audio/jasper/README.md

 options:
     --bidirectional              whether to use bidirectional RNN, default is True.
 Currently, only bidirectional model is implemented
-    --pretrain_ckpt              saved checkpoint path, default is '' --device_target              device where the code will be implemented: "GPU" | "CPU", default is "GPU"
+    --pretrain_ckpt              saved checkpoint path, default is '' --device_target              device where the code will be implemented: "GPU" | "CPU" | "Ascend", default is "GPU"
 ```

 #### Options and Parameters